-Starting in the fall of 2021, as part of our "Reigniting NEHS Chapters" theme for 2021-2022, NEHS will initiate a Chapter Spotlight opportunity to encourage chapters to share outstanding literacy work being done across the society.
-Chapters are encouraged to send information and documentation about work being done in any of the categories listed below.
+NEHS encourages chapters to participate in the Chapter Spotlight opportunity, sharing outstanding literacy work being done at the chapter level across the society.
+Chapters are asked to send information and documentation in any of the categories listed below.
 The NEHS Advisory Council will select the best of the submissions as "spotlight" chapters that will be recognized through NEHS social media outlets and the NEHS Museletter blog; selected chapters will receive a $50 award and a certificate.

-ALL chapters submitting documentation of their excellent work throughout the year become eligible for the Outstanding Chapter Award presented in the spring.
-Chapters may submit one project/event application per category within the year; chapters are limited to three submissions in a year, and each submission should be from a different category.
-Chapters must submit evidence of their work by attaching documents to the submission form.
+ALL chapters submitting documentation of their excellent work automatically become eligible for the Outstanding Chapter Award presented in the spring.
+Chapters are limited to three submissions in a year, and each submission should be from a different category.
+Chapters must submit evidence of their work by attaching documents, including pictures and/or videos, to the submission form.
 Submissions may only be made during designated periods throughout the year (see schedule below).
-Only "active" chapters may send submissions; members of the NEHS Advisory Council will review submissions and select the "spotlight" chapters.
+Only active chapters may send submissions; inactive or suspended chapters must become current with fee payments and members enrollments before submitting projects.
+Members of the NEHS Advisory Council will review submissions and select the "spotlight" chapters. .

 The Chapter Innovation category is challenging because it asks that a chapter work to implement a minimum of two (2) new ideas each year.
 This can be

 - launching a new idea the chapter attempts for the first time OR